rbCAS/rbcas.github.com/docs/installation/index.md

 {% highlight bash %}
 cd CASinoApp
 gem install bundler
-./script/install sqlite # choose either postgres or mysql
+./script/install sqlite # choose either sqlite (not recommended), postgres or mysql
 {% endhighlight %}

 This will generate a basic configuration.
 You'll learn how to change the configuration in the next chapter.